MyropolskyiHennadii/FromWikiCategoryToWikiPages/README.md

 You can try, for instance, with https://en.wikipedia.org/wiki/Category:Romanesque_architecture

-You can save results in json-file.
+You can save results in json- or csv-file.

 The appllication is built on StringBoot and Java-jstl.
 Wiki-pages are parsing with jsoup.
 Results are saving to json-file with json-simple.